Quick Dashboard Creation¶

 Ready to use, including system views and user views.

-- Select tags for easy grouping and management;
+Select tags for easier grouping and management later;